Updated: Apr 1

 However, entry-level positions pay $13 an hour, give or take 50 cents.
 While this may be a good starting point, it is not likely that this wage will provide for the needs of housing, clothing, transportation, insurance, medication, and so on over the long term.
 The only way to change the trajectory is to improve the skill set.
 This is done through training and education.

 Our process at 2nd Opportunity starts by having our program participants utilize the O*Net Profiler, a tool provided by the U.S. Department of Labor.
 This helps an individual identify the type of career they would find interesting enough to dedicate their time and energy to.
 We administer the O*Net profile and provide our participants with the report generated based upon that profile.
 We then help them establish a Department of Labor “My Next Move” account.
 We know that finding a career we desire is paramount in professional fulfillment.
-(See the Venn diagram below.)
-It provides challenges and enjoyment, which are major differentiators in one’s long-term professional success.
+(See the Venn diagram in Exhibit A below.)
+It provides challenges and enjoyment, which are major differentiators in one's long-term professional success.

 A Parallel Path